 Key word being…eventually.

-I then watched McNair rally the team from a 9 point fourth quarter deficit, and escape with a thrilling 36-35 come from behind victory.
+Then I watched McNair rally the team from a nine point fourth quarter deficit and escape with a thrilling 36-35 come from behind victory.

 If we only knew how much of a foreshadowing that was when it happened.

-McNair severely injured his back shortly thereafter, causing him to miss four games early that season.
-Backup qb Neil O’Donnell, a traditional pocket passer with a Super Bowl appearance on his resume, led the team to an impressive 3-1 record, and played quite well.
+McNair severely injured his back shortly thereafter, which caused him to miss four games early that season.
+Backup qb Neil O’Donnell, a traditional pocket passer with a Super Bowl appearance on his resume, led the team to an impressive 3-1 record.

 As the wins continued to roll in, pleas for O’Donnell to remain the starter grew louder and louder.

-I sat in the stands and watched McNair score three first quarter touchdowns, leading the Titans to an upset win over the Rams.
+I sat in the stands that game and watched McNair account for three first quarter touchdowns, leading the Titans to an upset win over the Rams.

-He went on to lead the team to the Super Bowl that season, and put on a second half performance for the ages.Embed from Getty Images
+He went on to lead the team to the Super Bowl that season, and put on a second half performance that will be etched in the minds of Titans fans forever.Embed from Getty Images

-Images of him rallying his team back by sheer will, throwing off 300 pound would-be tacklers, running around and making plays, still gives hard core Titans fans goose bumps.
+Images of McNair rallying his team back into the game by sheer will, throwing off 300 pound would-be tacklers, running around and making plays, still gives hard-core Titans fans goose bumps.